dboddie-canonical-work/disgorged-docs/building-the-snap-on-mac.rst

    brew install snapcraft

 .. note::
           ⚠ The remainder of these steps depend upon functionality landing in October 2018.
-Prior to this, you can use :ref:`Docker <building-the-snap-on-docker>` to build snaps on Mac.
+Prior to this, you can use :ref:`Docker <build-on-docker>` to build snaps on Mac.

 Return to the root directory of the project containing your snapcraft.yaml and run snapcraft: